Silverman-Lab/mutt/README.md

 ```

 ## Helper Scripts:
-- `obtainpublicationinfo_pmid.py` using a list of PMIDs, this functionality can be integrated into each parser to obtain the manuscript information from NCBI (Script works, but python and each parse script is in R.)
+- `inst/python/obtainpublicationinfo_pmid.py` using a list of PMIDs, this functionality can be integrated into each parser to obtain the manuscript information from NCBI (Script works, but python and each parse script is in R.)
 - `zip-push-gitlfs.sh` run from terminal in the repository directory when you are ready to push and it will compress your files with .zip and upload with gitlfs
-- `loadRDataintopython.ipynb` example using rpy2 to load the RData object (without .pkl) returned from `microbialscalerepo.R` into python
+- `inst/python/loadRDataintopython.ipynb` example using rpy2 to load the RData object (without .pkl) returned from `R/microbialscalerepo.R` into python

 ## Wrapper functions for MicrobialScaleRepository package:
-- `microbialscalerepo.R` function to call parse scripts (with selection of individual studies) and optionally store in .Rdata object
+- `R/microbialscalerepo.R` function to call parse scripts (with selection of individual studies) and optionally store in .Rdata object
     - Default tries all parse.R scripts.
 Currently, not all parse.R scripts are finished so warnings() will appear.

 # Functionality (for now):